 Inflammation is bad for hormone health and every other bodily function except when it is acute inflammation for healing injuries such as stubbed toe.

-Seeds like flax, chia, pumpkin, sunflower, and sesame seeds contain lignans and phytoestrogens or healthy plant estrogens.
+Seeds are great superfoods for hormone balance.
+Some seeds to consider include flaxseeds, chia, pumpkin, sunflower, and sesame seeds.
+These contain lignans and phytoestrogens or healthy plant estrogens.

 Lignans are compounds that help with estrogen balance by helping to produce more estrogen if you are deficient and take out the excess when there is excess.